 Arbitrage is when you take advantage of the same asset having two different prices.
 For example, say in Town A soda sells for $1 per bottle while in Town B soda sells for $1.10.
 This would present an arbitrage opportunity.
 You could buy soda in Town A, then travel to Town B and sell it for the elevated price.

-In most real world trading situations arbitrage opportunities are difficult to come by.
+In most real world trading situations, however, arbitrage opportunities are difficult to come by.
 This is because the speed and reliability of global information networks means that most prices update in practically real time around the world.

 For example, consider again our arbitrage case.
 The price of a euro is $1.10 in U.S. dollars.
 In London, trading pushes that price down to $1.08.
 Hypothetically say it takes 0.5 seconds for the market in New York to reflect that change, so for that half a second the price of a euro is two cents more expensive in New York than in London.

-- If you aren’t sure if high frequency trading is the right investment strategy for you, consider consulting a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
+- If you aren’t sure if high-frequency trading is the right investment strategy for you, consider consulting a financial advisor.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
 If you’re ready to be matched with local advisors that can help you achieve your financial goals, get started now.

 - Day trading isn’t for everyone.
 But if you’re looking to move your money in and out of assets fast you’ll certainly need the right tools.
 Check out some of the best apps on the market for this hands-on approach to investing.